kjarmicki/nasa-rovers/README.md

 ## What is this?

+It's a recruitment task that was given to me by one of the companies I applied to.
-This application demonstrates photos taken by NASA's Mars rovers.
+They basically said "find yourself an API and create an app for it", so I made an app that demonstrates photos taken by NASA's Mars rovers.

 ## Installation